-Since its set up, the EIT has established itself gradually as a successful instrument addressing societal challenges.
-The EIT operates mainly through Knowledge and Innovation Communities (KICs), which are large-scale European partnerships between education and training, business and research organisations.
-There are currently eight KICs that operate in the following areas: climate change, digital transformation, energy, food, health, raw materials, urban mobility and added-value manufacturing (see Figure 2).
+The EIT operates mainly through Knowledge and Innovation Communities (KICs), which are largescale European partnerships between education and training, business and research organisations.
+There are currently eight KICs that operate in the following areas: climate change, digital transformation, energy, food, health, raw materials, urban mobility and added-value manufacturing.

-Each KIC is organised around five to ten of co-location centres (CLCs2) which are intended to act as geographical hubs for the practical integration of the knowledge triangle.
-They are organised and structured according to their respective national and regional innovation context and build on a pan-European network of existing labs, offices or campuses of a KICs' core partners.
+Each KIC is has been usually organised around five to ten co-location centres (CLCs) which are intended to act as geographical hubs for the practical integration of the knowledge triangle.
+They are organised and structured according to their respective national and regional innovation context and build on a pan-European network of existing labs, offices or campuses of a KIC partner.